 Ever wondered what it would be like to have every email you receive, mobile offer you view, the advertisement you see, the website you browse, as well as retail store you visit personalized just for you?

 Think it’s impossible?
 Salesforce Marketing Cloud Vice President of Predictive and Web Products, Eric Tobias says forward-thinking organizations are already personalizing customer touchpoints across physical and electronic channels.

 Technology advancements make gathering customer data and behavioral targeting possible.
-Brands can now offer personalized customer experience.
-On several fronts and touch points, with the right strategy and implementation plan.
+Brands can now offer a personalized customer experience.
+On several fronts and touchpoints, with the right strategy and implementation plan.

 What is Personalized Marketing?

 It is a form of marketing that delivers an individualized experience.
 Extremely targeted, it creates interactions that feel familiar to customers.
 Shoppers feel ‘at home’ with personalized marketing (also known as one-to-one marketing).
 They feel connected and this drives conversions.

 Personalized marketing has opened a new and credible vista for marketers to get the attention of consumers who’re clearly tired of spam emails, have banner ad blindness, and are just craving for a human connection.

 How Personalization Is Changing the Face of the Marketing Industry